What is an IGC?

 David Felder is a Director of the Law Debenture Pension Trust Corporation (Law Deb).
 He joined Law Deb in July 2002 as a professional pension fund trustee.
 David is a Fellow of the Chartered Institute for Securities and Investment and was previously a senior fund manager, specialising in fixed income investment.
 David applies his extensive investment and trustee experience to help with the monitoring of the performance of Fidelity’s investment funds and the consideration of possible changes to the fund range offered to DC investors.

-Julian Webb – Fidelity Representative
+Daniel Smith – Fidelity Representative

 Paul Mason – Fidelity Representative